microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ![Loaded Scripts Explorer](images/nodejs-debugging/loaded-scripts-explorer.gif)

-The **LOADED SCRIPTS** view lets you quickly select the script by typing it's name or filter the list when **Enable Filter on Type** is on.
+The **LOADED SCRIPTS** view lets you quickly select the script by typing its name or filter the list when **Enable Filter on Type** is on.

 Scripts are loaded into a read-only editor where you can set breakpoints.
 These breakpoints are remembered across debug sessions but you only have access to the script content while a debug session is running.